 If a fictional event in a historical movie encourages a child to look into what “really” happened and sparks an interest in a time period, then I would say it is a worthwhile movie.
 After all, a fictional book I read five years ago sparked a lifelong love of history in me.
 I hope this list encourages you to dig deeper into history!

 Historical Movies for Kids

 Liberty’s Kids is an animated series designed for teaching young children early American history, mostly the American Revolutionary War.
 After much hype, I finally bought it and we love it!
 The whole series (40 episodes) is on Amazon for only $5.
 The series has been completely worth it!

 Explore great historical figures with this animated Christian biographical series.
 Episodes profile famous people like Harriet Tubman, George Washington, Abraham Lincoln and William Bradford.

 Six year-old Ruby Bridges was the first black girl to attend a public school during the 1960s.
 Despite facing racism and challenges, Ruby persevered and is an excellent role model for youth today.
-I haven’t seen this Disney movie yet, but it has a 5/5 star rating on Amazon.
+It’s a sweet movie about a brave young girl.
+Grab the movie guide at my site or Teachers Pay Teachers.

 Torchlighters: Heroes of the Faith

 The Torchlighters is an animated series featuring missionaries such as Jim Elliot, Corrie ten Boom and Amy Carmichael.
 We have the Corrie ten Boom one and although I would exercise some caution for little ones, they are great lessons!

 The Prince of Egypt (PG)